-Associate Degree Reviewers - In addition to program specialist qualifications, the role expects a Health-related Bachelors degree from an accredited university.
+Associate Degree Reviewers - In addition to program specialist qualifications, the role expects a Health-related Bachelors’s degree from an accredited university.

 [Also Read: Best Nursing Degree Programs for you ]

-Masters degree reviewers - The applicant should have earned a professional, Masters or doctorate degree from a recognized institution.
-At least three years of experience in instructing, advising and evaluating students is mandatory.
+Masters degree reviewers - The applicant should have earned a professional, Masters, or doctorate from a recognized institution.
+At least three years of experience in instructing, advising, and evaluating students is mandatory.

 Distance education specialists - Development or evaluations of distance education programs are essential.
-Distance Education training module should also be attended in prior.
+The Distance Education training module should also be attended prior.

-Surgical technology program specialist - Program specific qualification respect to surgical technology is essential.
-Surgical Technology Specialist training module is also essential.
+Surgical technology program specialist - Program-specific qualification respect for surgical technology is essential.
+The Surgical Technology Specialist training module is also essential.

 ABHES accredited colleges

-The ABHES has till date made sure that the accredited institutions and programs perform with high standards and quality while preparing students for the health care industry.
+The ABHES has to make sure that the ABHES accredited program and institutions perform with high standards and quality while preparing students for the health care industry.
 This accreditation body guides students to the highest standards of educational excellence.
 Essential information relating to employment trends, health technology advances, and, technology innovations are provided through the ABHES program.